saltastro/tacprocess/specs/liaison-page.md

 upon Save/Submit

-    only changed proposals need to submited data parsed to TAC API should be a array of Json with keys
+    only changed proposals need to be submited data parsed to TAC API should be an array of Json with keys
 - proposalCode {str}
 - Liaison Astronomer Username {str}